rancher/docs/content/rke/v0.1.x/en/installation/_index.md

     - **Linux**: `rke_linux-amd64`
     - **Windows**: `rke_windows-amd64.exe`

+2. Copy the RKE binary to a folder in your `$PATH` and rename it `rke` (or `rke.exe` for Windows)

+    ```
+    # MacOS
+    $ mv rke_darwin-amd64 rke
+    # Linux
+    $ mv rke_linux-amd64 rke
+    # Windows PowerShell
+    > mv rke_windows-amd64.exe rke.exe
+    ```

-2. Make the RKE binary that you just downloaded executable.
+3. Make the RKE binary that you just downloaded executable.
 Open Terminal, change directory to the location of the RKE binary, and then run one of the commands below.

     >**Using Windows?**
     >The file is already an executable.
 Skip to [Prepare the Nodes for the Kubernetes Cluster](#prepare-the-nodes-for-the-kubernetes-cluster).

     ```
-    # MacOS
-    $ chmod +x rke_darwin-amd64
-    # Linux
-    $ chmod +x rke_linux-amd64
+    $ chmod +x rke
     ```

-3. Confirm that RKE is now executable by running the following command:
+4. Confirm that RKE is now executable by running the following command:

     ```
-    # MacOS
-    $ ./rke_darwin-amd64 --version
-    # Linux
-    $ ./rke_linux-amd64 --version
+    $ rke --version
     ```

 ## Prepare the Nodes for the Kubernetes cluster